Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./8-James_Bond: this script set no permission at all for owner and group, and sets all permission for other users
+./9-John_Doe: This script sets the permission for the file hello to -rwxr-x-wx